Burziszcze/youtube-telegram-bot/README.md

 ```
 ---

-### 2️⃣ Configure config.json
+### 2️⃣ Configure config.yml
-Create a config.json file and fill in the details:
+Create a `config.yml` file and fill in the details:
 ```
-{
-    "telegram_token": "YOUR_TELEGRAM_BOT_TOKEN",
-    "chat_id": "YOUR_TELEGRAM_CHAT_ID",
-    "youtube_api_key": "YOUR_YOUTUBE_API_KEY",
-    "channels": [
-        "UC_x5XG1OV2P6uZZ5FSM9Ttw",
-        "UCHnyfMqiRRG1u-2MsSQLbXA"
-    ]
-}
+telegram_token: "YOUR_TELEGRAM_BOT_TOKEN"
+chat_id: "YOUR_TELEGRAM_CHAT_ID"
+youtube_api_key: "YOUR_YOUTUBE_API_KEY"
+channels:
+  - "UCe5Dq2HfS7IbF67qPnAuA5w"
+  - "UCrYZanw_GNn7Q1bzVQEetTw"
+  - "NEW_CHANNEL_ID"
 ```
-    telegram_token – Bot token from BotFather
+- telegram_token – Bot token from BotFather
-    chat_id – ID of the channel or group where the bot should send notifications
+- chat_id – ID of the channel or group where the bot should send notifications
-    youtube_api_key – YouTube API key
+- youtube_api_key – YouTube API key
-    channels – List of YouTube channels to monitor
+- channels – List of YouTube channels to monitor

 🔹 How to find chat_id? – Use the bot @get_id_bot.